-(a) Basic Acquisition Principles.
-In the acquisition of Equipment, the following principles shall apply:

-(i) Basic procurement principles generally applicable to the procurement of supplies, Equipment, construction, and other services outlined in the Procurement Standards for this document, which include but are not limited to 12(F), shall apply to the acquisition of Equipment.

-(ii) No Equipment may be acquired without the prior Written Approval of the Department.
+- (a) Basic Acquisition Principles.
+In the acquisition of Equipment, the following principles shall apply: - (i) Basic procurement principles generally applicable to the procurement of supplies, Equipment, construction, and other services outlined in the Procurement Standards for this document, which include but are not limited to 12(F), shall apply to the acquisition of Equipment. - (ii) No Equipment may be acquired without the prior Written Approval of the Department.

-(b) Title and Disposition.
+- (b) Title and Disposition.
 Title to Equipment remains vested in the City.
-Contractors shall, however, maintain such property on its inventory list, reflecting the property's status as on loan from the City for the purpose of the specific project or program.
+Contractors shall, however, maintain such property on their inventory lists, reflecting the property's status as on loan from the City for the purpose of the specific project or program.
 Upon completion of the contract, or when the property is no longer needed, the Contractor shall report the property to the City.
-The City may, at its discretion:

-(i) Continue to utilize the property with this or another Contractor in connection with the project or program for which it was acquired.

-(ii) Utilize the property with this or another Contractor in connection with another City project.

-(iii) Dispose of the property through the City's surplus process.

-(iv) The Contractor shall in any case compensate the City for its share, at fair market value.

-(c) Property management standards for Equipment.
-The Contractor's property management standards for Equipment shall include the following procedural requirements:

-(i) Property records shall be maintained accurately and shall include:

-(1) A description of the property.

-(2) Manufacturer's serial number, model number, City stock number, or other identification number.

-(3) Source of the property, including contract number.

-(4) Whether title vests in the Contractor or City.

-(5) Acquisition date and cost.

-(6) Percentage of City participation in the cost of the project or program for which the property was acquired.

-(7) Location, use, and condition of the property and the date this information was reported.

-(8) Unit acquisition cost.

-(9) Ultimate disposition data, including date of disposal and sales price or the method used to determine current fair market value when a Contractor compensates the City for its share.
+The Contractor shall in any case compensate the City for its share, at fair market value.
+The City may, at its discretion: - (i) Continue to utilize the property with this or another Contractor in connection with the project or program for which it was acquired. - (ii) Utilize the property with this or another Contractor in connection with another City project. - (iii) Dispose of the property through the City's surplus process. - (c) Property management standards for Equipment.
+The Contractor's property management standards for Equipment shall include the following procedural requirements: - (i) Property records shall be maintained accurately and shall include: - (1) A description of the property. - (2) Manufacturer's serial number, model number, City stock number, or other identification number. - (3) Source of the property, including contract number. - (4) Whether title vests in the Contractor or City. - (5) Acquisition date and cost. - (6) Percentage of City participation in the cost of the project or program for which the property was acquired. - (7) Location, use, and condition of the property and the date this information was reported. - (8) Unit acquisition cost. - (9) Ultimate disposition data, including date of disposal and sales price or the method used to determine current fair market value when a Contractor compensates the City for its share.

-(a) Property owned by the City shall be marked to indicate City ownership.

-(b) A physical inventory of property shall be taken and the results reconciled with the property records annually.
+- (a) Property owned by the City shall be marked to indicate City ownership. - (b) A physical inventory of property shall be taken and the results reconciled with the property records annually.
 Any differences between quantities determined by physical inspection and those shown in the Accounting Records shall be investigated to determine the causes of the difference.
 The Contractor shall, in connection with the inventory, verify the existence, current utilization, and continued need for the property.